 Let’s examine the scenario below to identify the magnitude of how important a strong denials management program is to the profitability of your health system.

 According to the Health Financial Management Association, the average denials write-off as a percentage of gross revenue is 0.18 percent.
-Potentially, therefore, the following opportunity may exist for our example health system example below:
+Therefore, the following opportunity may exist for our health system example below:

 Clearly there is a sizeable opportunity to reduce denials, create front- and back-end workflows and implement technology to track denials.

 As part of revenue cycle claims management, denials management and payer contracts management play a pivotal role in identifying opportunities to stop revenue leakage, increase revenue and ultimately increase cash.
 To initiate the conversation within your health system, consider the following questions.

 - What are the largest initial denial reasons by charges and by volume?

 - What are the biggest payers causing initial denials by charges and by volume?